The History of AO Safety Cool Blue Welding Lenses and AlloWeld Safety Glasses and Super Magenta Drop-In Lenses

-Standard green welding shades reduce visible light, but the welding arc remains extremely bright, painful and potentially eye-damaging.
+Standard green welding shades reduce visible light, but the welding arc remains extremely bright, painful, and potentially eye-damaging.
 The bright flame interferes with your view of your work, reducing your quality.
-By eliminating the yellow and orange shade of the spectrum, Super Magenta gets rid of the visual flare and enhances your view of the task at hand.
+By eliminating the yellow and orange shade of the spectrum, Super Magenta gets rid of the visual flair and enhances your view of the task at hand.

 The Super Magenta adds about 1/2 to the shade of your normal welding lenses.
 Phillips Super Magenta Drop-In Lenses come in three sizes:

 * Small Rectangle 2 X 4.25

 Protect them from spatter because it can pit the acrylic.
 For the same reason, keep them in the packing envelope or otherwise protected when not in use.

 You can also use them in the cheater holder of an auto-darkening hood.